-Exercise 3.
+Exercise 3 (sample solution on page 16).
 Write a function lsr (logical shift right), which is like right shift (>>) except that it fills the most significant bits with zeroes instead of copying the sign bit.
 Explain what lsr(x, 1) means on integers in two's complement representation.

-Exercise 4 (sample solution on page 13).
+Exercise 4 (sample solution on page 17).
 Rewrite the functions POW and f (the mystery function) from Chapter ?? so that they signal an error in case of an over-flow rather than silently working in modular arithmetic.
 You can use the statement error("Overflow"); to signal an overflow.
 Don't worry about catching overflow with a negative base - that's a little more complicated.